-For many years master data has been one of the unnecessary burdens for enterprises, because enterprise resource planning (ERP) and other systems required this in order to perform certain transactions.
-It is only recently that enterprises have started to realise the actual value and importance of master data: it is rapidly growing in the market and is a vital component of operations, audits, governance, analytics, decision making and ERP systems.
+For many years Master Data Managment has been one of the unnecessary burdens for enterprises, because ecently that enterprises have started to realise the actual value and importancent erprise resource planning (ERP) and other systems required this in order to perform certain transactions.
+It is only re of master data: it is rapidly growing in the market and is a vital component of operations, audits, governance, analytics, decision making and ERP systems.

 In today's highly demanding economy, with the need to adapt quickly to trends, economic pressures and the ever-increasing legislation requirements, enterprises are realising that data, specifically master data, is important.
 Master data is no longer an unnecessary burden but an asset that must be properly asset managed.
 In some industries it is now referred to as the new gold or currency, or even the new oil.

 Data does not only reflect the enterprise's history.
 More importantly, it provides the business intelligence for management to make the right decisions.
 The integration and link between all the different master-data domains, like materials, services, vendors, customers, human resources, assets, etc., holds the key to unlocking business intelligence as the foundation for good business decisions.

 Master data is the data that identifies and describes individuals, organisations, locations, assets, goods, services, processes, rules and regulations.In an ERP or enterprise asset management (EAM) system, master data is typically found in domains like vendor master, material master, asset master and service master, but also in the customer and employee masters